ecmerkle/blavaan/README.md

 summary(fit)
 ```

-The development version of blavaan (containing updates not yet on CRAN) can be installed via either of the following commands.
-Compilation is required in both cases; this may be a problem for users who currently rely on a binary version of blavaan from CRAN.
+The development version of blavaan (containing updates not yet on CRAN) can be installed via the command below.
+Compilation is required; this may be a problem for users who currently rely on a binary version of blavaan from CRAN.

 ```
-# from github:
 remotes::install_github("ecmerkle/blavaan", INSTALL_opts = "--no-multiarch")

-# from website:
-install.packages("blavaan", repos = "http://faculty.missouri.edu/~merklee", type = "source")
 ```

 For further information, see: